This is about as medieval-looking as I need to be, and I’m sharing my pattern here in case it comes in handy for anyone else.

 What’s wrong with this picture?
 Only the camera, I think.
 At the one Faire I’ve ever been allowed to attend, I stopped to admire a lady who seemed straight out of the 14th century from her head to her toes to the embroidery frame on which she was stitching.
-Nothing about her wasn’t an enchanting glimpse to a byegone time, and then I heard her say to the person she was talking to, “I’ll message you on Facebook!”
-And I felt an authentic shock!
-She did not look like she could possibly know anything about Facebook.
+Nothing about her wasn’t an enchanting glimpse of a byegone time, and then I heard her say to the person she was talking to, “I’ll message you on Facebook!”
+I felt startled, because I was buying into it completely, and it seemed impossible for her to know anything about Facebook.

 Pattern fits a 38″ bust / 30″ waist.
 The waist is only slightly tapered and the skirt width is determined by the godets you put in.
-It wouldn’t work very well for large breasts unless you insert underarm godets like the original page says.
+It wouldn’t work very well for a large bosom unless you insert underarm godets like the original page says.

 My upper arm measurement is 12.5″ and the cutting line for the orange sleeve produces a finished product that is intentionally snug on me.